-We work to ensure legislation supports illustrators as far as possible.
+We work to ensure legislation supports illustrators.

 We feed into consultations to ensure the voice of illustrators is heard when legislation is changed, and work to ensure the Government safeguards the UK’s gold standard copyright regime that is so vital for sustaining our world-class creative sector, now worth around £100bn a year to the UK economy.